eliHC/eliHC/README.md

 ### I am Eli, nice to meet you! 👋

-🌎 I currently live in Brazil and work as a Software Engineer at [Mercado Livre](https://careers-meli.mercadolibre.com). 💻
+🌎 I currently live in Brazil and work as a Software Developer at [Mercado Livre](https://careers-meli.mercadolibre.com). 💻

 </div>
 <div align=center>